jameswolff96/moonshae-isles/campaign/act1/chapter2.md

 2. **A Warning about the Wailing Mariner:** A dockworker **Kellis Thorne** can be overheard talking of the cursed ship.
     - **Skill Challenge:** Wisdom (Insight, DC 12) to gauge his sincerity, or Charisma (Persuasion, DC 13) to learn more details.
 > **Read Aloud:**
 > As you pass a group of dockworkers unloading crates, one of them—a wiry man with sun-weathered skin—nudges his companion and whispers, “Ain’t no sane sailor touches that cursed ship.
 You know what happened to the last lot?
 Gone.
-Every one of ‘em.”
+Every one of ‘em.
+Heard the captain is practically giving it away.”

 3. **Rumors of the Auction:** An esteemed professional, eager to attract bidders, a crier, **Mila Farrow** roams the docks.
     - **Skill Challenge:** Charisma (Persuasion, DC 14) to convince her to provide details about the rival bidders.